oki-aryawan/rplidar-ros/README.md

 ```
 if everything is installed successfully the RViz will pop up and show the reading from RPLidar, but sometimes need more practical installation to enable the USB such as `chmod` command.
 Hope everything fine :))

+- You can find other method in [here](https://github.com/babakhani/rplidar_ros2).
+He made a package and you should install it with your ROS2 workspace.

 References:
 - [ROS2 Humble Playlist]()